7:00pm PT by Josh Wigler

 House Baratheon is going to be a major force in season two?
 The premiere will set that up.
 Jon Snow (Kit Harington) will rise to the role of Lord Commander during season five, and fail epically in the process?
 Again, the premiere will set those wheels in motion.
 Every year, the HBO series begins by setting the table, offering just enough of an appetizer to hook you in for the main meal.

-How was the season seven premiere in that regard?
-It certainly paved the way for all the roads ahead, and then some.
-Here's where the episode, called "Dragonstone," lands in our rankings of all the Game of Thrones premiere episodes.
+How was the final season premiere in that regard?
+It certainly paved the way for the final path ahead, and then some.
+Here's where the episode lands in our rankings of all the Game of Thrones premiere episodes, from the very beginning all the way through to the start of the bittersweet end.

 The second book in George R.R.
 Martin's A Song of Ice and Fire series begins with an intense prologue focused on Stannis Baratheon's (Stephen Dillane) maester conspiring to assassinate Melisandre (Carice van Houten).
 The season two premiere rushes through the scene and places it smack dab in the middle of the episode.
 It's fine; still an episode of Game of Thrones, so well worth watching, but rather forgettable in the grand scheme of things.
 Well, there's one unforgettable moment: the final montage, in which all of Robert Baratheon's (Mark Addy) bastard children are murdered at the crown's command.